VisibleOverworldWildEncounters/Visible-Overworld-Wild-Encounters-V20/README.md

   - You need to put a graphic, named "ghost.png", in your "/Graphics/Characters/" folder of your project.
 This graphic is not provided here, but maybe you can easily find some resource, for example search for "shiny missingNo [Ghost Form]".

 ### CHANGELOG
+NEW FEATURES FROM VERSION 20.0.0.2 FOR PEv20:
+ - removed bug concerning renaming $MapFactory in PEv20

 NEW FEATURES FROM VERSION 20.0.0.1 FOR PEv20:
  - updated v19.1.0.4 to make it compatible with PEv20